-Different people will have different answers.
+Different people will have different answers to this question though.
 Some will suggest the biggest threat is undoubtedly infidelity.
 There’s some reason to be cautious of this; nearly half of men admit they have been unfaithful to their partner.
 While the statistic is lower for women at 21%, it’s still a notable amount.
 So surely this is the biggest threat?

 Or perhaps it’s something else – such as differing opinions.
 What if your political beliefs are different?
 Or you have very diverse opinions on how you should be raising your children?
 That can drive a wedge between what was once a functioning relationship.